Madeline-Stark/Madeline-Stark.github.io/_posts/2019-07-22-what_even_is_an_argument_anyway.markdown

 `my_array_method(["Wubba", "Lubba", "dub", "dub"])`

-One word that you might also hear about in regards to arguments is * parameter.* A parameter is just the variable name we’re using to access whatever the test passes in.
+One word that you might also hear about in regards to arguments is *parameter*.
+A parameter is just the variable name we’re using to access whatever the test passes in.

 ```
 def favorite_song(song)